danielwegener/xjc-immutable-plugin/README.md

 *xjc-immutable-plugin is not yet in central*

-In contract first scenarios webservice clients models are often generated with jaxws.wsgen or
+In contract first scenarios webservice clients are often generated with wsgen.
+The resulting source- or bytecode confirms the standard bean contract.
+But we love immutability!

 # using jaxws-maven-plugin
 ```